Fl4m3Ph03n1x/footbal_interface/README.md

 ## What is it

 Interface for the Football application.
-This project is the sell around the FootbalEngine project and it exposes the Engine's functionality to the world via a simple REST API.
+This project is the shell around the FootbalEngine project and it exposes the Engine's functionality to the world via a simple REST API.